robinrendle/robinrendle.com/_posts/2021-06-19-necessary-complexity.md

 That last point is the most important thing to me that I missed in the newsletter: all these features sure are nice but there’s a bigger story here about frameworks and our relationship with them.

 The modern web wouldn’t be possible without big ol’ JavaScript frameworks, but—_but_—much of the web today is held back because of these frameworks.
 There’s a lot of folks out there that think that every website _must_ use their framework of choice even when it’s not necessary.
-Although those framework solve a great number of problems, they introduce new problems; performance issues, complex build processes, and endless dependency updates.
+And although those frameworks solve a great number of problems, they introduce a substantial number of trade-offs; performance issues you have to deal with, complex build processes you have to learn, and endless dependency updates that can introduce bugs.

 I think of [this tweet by Ben](https://twitter.com/bentlegen/status/1258581839343611905) a lot when it comes to the modern web: